jizhaogit/Oracle-Update-Monitor/README.md

 Shows aggregated counts:

 - Total updates in the database
-- Breakdown by category (OCI / OIC)
+- Breakdown by category (OCI / OIC / HCM)
 - Breakdown by service
 - Breakdown by impact level
 - Last successful crawl time and results